 If you and at least one other person (other than your spouse if filing a joint return) were liable for and paid interest on the mortgage, and the other person received the Form 1098, attach a statement to your return showing the name and address of that person.
-Next to line 11, enter "See attached."
+To the right of line 11, enter "See attached."